A rectangular grid with two lines crossing horizontally and two lines crossing vertically to create a rule of thirds guide.

 • Go to ‘Custom,’ add the number of rows and columns (3X3), and you’ll have the rule of thirds grid on your artboard.

-Additionally, you can take courses on visual perception by the IxDF to understand the anatomy of the eye, theories of human color vision, and other essential principles.
-This will add to your skills and help you capture better photographs.
+If you’re after yet more insights—which is understandable, given how compelling this topic is—there’s indeed more that we’ve got to help you with, and you can take courses on visual perception by the IxDF to understand the anatomy of the eye, theories of human color vision, and other essential principles that can take your designs into overdrive while you broaden your skillset.

 Open Access—Link to us!